 Did you know that May is National Blood Pressure Month?
 Well, now you do!
 At 120/Life, we feel passionate about helping our customers bring their blood pressure into a healthy range.
 If your blood pressure is currently higher than you would like, why not celebrate National Blood Pressure Month by taking the 120/Life Challenge?
-With a two-week commitment, you can use lifestyle changes to bring your BP back down to a healthy level.
+With a two-week commitment, you can use lifestyle changes to lower your blood pressure to healthy levels.

 What is high blood pressure?

 When your heart pumps blood around your body, it’s working against the resistance of your arterial walls.
 It’s normal for blood pressure to rise and fall throughout the day, but when it remains high for a long time, you need to consider whether you have hypertension.

 We measure blood pressure using an upper figure, systolic and a lower figure, diastolic.
 The various blood pressure ranges you can experience look like this:

 120/80 mmHg to 130/80 mmHg

 140/90 mmHg and over

 It isn’t often that you experience the symptoms of high blood pressure.
 Rather than guessing whether you suffer from it or not, you should take a reading using an electronic blood pressure cuff.
 If it does fall into the hypertension range, contact your physician.